 Specifies the degree to which delays between invocation retries increase from one retry to the next.
 Defaults to 2.

-policies:invocation_retry:initial_retry_delay

-Specifies the amount of time, in milliseconds, between the first and second retries.
-Defaults to 100 policies:invocation retry:max forwards policies:invocation retry:max retries
+policies:invocation\retry:initial\retry\delay Specifies the amount of time, in milliseconds, between the first and second retries.
+Defaults to 100.

-Note: The delay between the initial invocation and first retry is always o.
+Note: The delay between the initial invocation and first retry is always 0.